 - Lake Toho is part of Disney’s commitment to conservation.
 We always see alligators here.
 Don’t follow the google maps!
 Take the 192 to the John Young Parkway (about 30 to 40 minutes).
 Turn right and fairly soon turn left into Emmett Street.
-If you miss it don’t worry about the next 2 take you there.
+If you miss it don’t worry the next 2 take you there.
 Ruby Street takes you to lake Toho.
 Again there is a lovely big play area for the kids with a water play area in the summer.
 There is a cafe but lots of picnic areas.
 Tables and chairs under a roof with a fan to keep cooler.
 Again lovely walk along the lake side and along to the mini lighthouse.
 It’s fun watching the long Amtrack trains go past too.

-- Citrus Tower is about a mile north on the 27.
+- Citrus World is about a mile north on the 27.
 Ideal for an hour or two.
 You can pick your own oranges and other citrus fruit.
 There is a weathered play area for the kids with an old boat full of sand.
 Perfect whilst you have a fruit smoothie made where it’s grown.
 There are monster truck rides.
 We haven’t done it so can’t recommend it.
 The “farm animals” entertain for 2 minutes!
 One pig, 2 sheep, 1 Emu etc!!
 We had a good time with a 2 and 4-year-old but the fruit picking was the best bit.

 - Winter Park is a very upmarket town north off the I4.
 It’s ladies that lunch and dogs in handbags!.
 Having said that there are lovely boutique shops along the side of the park and the Amtrack train runs on the other side.
 Some nice restaurants and cafes or have a picnic in the park.
 Whilst there you really must visit the Morse Homer Museum which houses the largest collection of Tiffany work.
 Beautiful stained glass windows, lamps and mosaics.
 Just half an hour will do if that’s all the time you can spare.